 Pennsylvania’s Anti-Retaliation Protection for Injured Workers

-Section 1122 of the Pennsylvania Workers’ Compensation Act makes it illegal for an employer to discharge, threaten, or discriminate against an employee because they filed a workers’ compensation claim, testified in a workers’ compensation proceeding, or exercised any other right under the Workers’ Compensation Act.
-This protection applies to all employees covered by Pennsylvania workers’ compensation — which is virtually all workers in the state.
+Section 1122 of the Pennsylvania Workers’ Compensation Act makes it illegal for an employer to discharge, threaten, or discriminate against an employee because they filed a workers’ compensation claim, testified in a workers’ compensation proceeding, or exercised any other right under the Act.
+If your employer retaliates, they may be liable for lost wages, reinstatement, attorney fees, and additional penalties.

 What Counts as Retaliation?